- What We Do

 Take these five endangered birds from San Jose’s Coyote Valley.
-Each calls this fragile landscape home for at least part of the year and each, on occasion, behaves in ways that might even make Darwin scratch his head.
-Here’s what I’m talking about:
+Each calls this fragile landscape home for at least part of the year and each, on occasion, behaves in ways that would make even Darwin scratch his head.
+Here’s that extra funk I’m talking about:

 Between 1966 and 2015, the global population of loggerhead shrike declined by over 75%, mostly as a result of the destruction of their habitat.
 Their story isn’t all bad news though.
 If provided with the open space it needs to hunt efficiently (like in Coyote Valley), this species has the potential to make a quick recovery thanks to its incredibly fast reproductive rate.

 Who’s screaming?
 There’s a good chance it’s a Swainson’s hawk screaming at its mating partner (don’t worry, this is normal marital behavior for this bird species).
 But it’s not just any scream, it almost sounds like someone stepped on a cat’s tail.

 In the spring, nearly the entire population of Swainson’s hawk migrates from Argentina to the grasslands and valley bottoms of North America to breed.
 But suitable habitat for this raptor is shrinking in California, and places like Coyote Valley are becoming increasingly important for its survival.
 In fact, the first successful nesting of this species in Santa Clara County since the 1800s took place in Coyote Valley.

 Tricolored blackbird form some of the largest breeding colonies of any bird species in North America.
 They like to party (which in the bird world is a little strange).
 We’re talking massive nesting colonies that, when the population was healthy, consisted of more than 200,000 nests.